cjekel/piecewise_linear_fit_py/README.rst

 Changelog
 =========

+-  2018/02/16 Added new fitfast() function which uses multi-start gradient optimization instead of Differential Evolution.
+It may be substantially faster for your application.
+Also it would be a good candidate if you don't need the best solution, but just a reasonable fit.
+Fixed bug in tests function where assert was checking bound, not SSr.
+New requirement, pyDOE library.
+New 0.1.0 Version.
 -  2017/11/03 add setup.py, new tests folder and test scripts, new version tracking, initialize break0 breakN in the beginning
 -  2017/10/31 bug fix related to the case where break points exactly